k2view-academy/K2View-Academy/articles/19_Broadway/actors/08_sequence_implementation_guide.md

 ### Sequence Caching

-A common scenario of sequence implementation is when the same sequence needs to be used per entity and be executed across several flows.
+A common scenario of sequence implementation is when the same sequence needs to be used per entity across several flows during the same execution.
 The following use cases of sequence caching are supported:

 * Using a sequence across several tables of the same LU.
 For example, Customer ID is a sequential field in the CUSTOMER LU and is populated in several LU tables such as CUSTOMER and SUBSCRIBER.
 * Using a sequence across different LUIs within the same LU.
 For example, the same ADDRESS ID can be used for different customers during the same execution.